OanaSpatacean/KindHeart-Solutions/README.md

 # KindHeart Solutions

-Welcome to CharityHub, your dedicated platform for supporting charitable activities across Romania.
+Welcome to KindHeart Solutions, your dedicated platform for supporting charitable activities across Romania.
 Powered by cutting-edge technology, we connect individuals and organizations eager to make a difference in their communities.
 Here's an overview of our platform's key features and functionalities:

 # Main Features: